 (2) The departmental permit for which the requestor would like to receive notice of departmental determination; and

-(3) The date the notice was published in the OEQC bulletin.
+(3) The date the notice was published in the ERP bulletin.

 The department is not obligated to notify any person of its determination who does not strictly comply with this section.
 The department will use its best efforts to notify any interested person who complies with this section.
 However, failure of the department to comply